pjotrekk/lightning/blogpost/blogpost.md

 This Bean reads from the Apache Kafka instance to MongoDB.

 Before applying the KafkaIO.Read I want to set `.withMaxNumRecords()` conditionally.
 It allows me to choose whether I want a batch (with maxNumRecords set) or a streaming pipeline.
-It will be very useful for testing.
+It will be very useful for testing. `.withCreateTime(maxDelay)` sets the timestamp that comes with a KafkaRecord with a maxDelay specified.
+It's essential for windowing which will come up in a moment.

 Next the json string is parsed to MongoDB bson Document.
 This is the class required to write to MongoDB.
 The last step is to write the `Document` with lightning data to MongoDB using Beam's MongoDbIO.Write.
 Just apply it as everything else to the Mongo Collection 'lightnings'.